Sony Xperia 1 II review: For phone filmmakers, these cameras will be hard to beat

 Ultimately the Xperia 1 II's triple-rear camera and preloaded camera apps are tools that made my pursuit of filmmaking and photography feel more legitimate on a phone than the LG V60 or even the iPhone 11 Pro.

 But the phone's $1,200 price tag is certainly not for everybody.
-If you are deep in the Sony Alpha camera ecosystem then the Xperia 1 II is definitely worth considering, especially if you have the budget.
-Sony has a preorder deal where if you buy the phone it comes bundled with a pair of Sony WF1000XM3 wireless headphones that cost normally $230.
-If you are interested in the Xperia, I'd definitely take advantage of that.
+If you're deep in the Sony Alpha camera ecosystem then the Xperia 1 II is definitely worth considering, especially if you have the budget.
+Sony has a preorder deal where if you buy the phone it comes bundled with a pair of Sony WF-1000XM3 wireless headphones that cost normally $230.
+If you're interested in the Xperia, I'd definitely take advantage of that.

 Sony Xperia 1 II looks sharp from any angleSee all photos